 Sue lives by the beach north of Levin with her partner, their dog and cat.

 Email Sue at firstname.lastname@example.org

 Communications Manager – Phil Constable

-With a background in Social Work and Information Design, along with a very useful Honours Degree in English Literature, Phil has a range of skills that help to enhance the work done by the team at HFNZ.
+With a background in Social Work and Information Design, along with an Honours Degree in English Literature, Phil has a range of skills that help to enhance the work done by the team at HFNZ.

-Outside of work Phil enjoys the rugby (watching not playing), test cricket, reading, reading, and reading, and his kids (not to mention the grand-kids, Cairo and Tommy, and the dog, Edith.)
+Outside of work Phil enjoys the rugby (watching not playing), test cricket, reading, reading, and reading, and his kids (not to mention the grand-kids, Cairo & Tommy, and the dogs, Edith & Pedro.)